Taxation and Basic Income

 -

-There are two possible ways that the tax rate can change: a tax rate that increases when other income exceeds the threshold or a tax rate that decreases when other income exceeds the threshold.
+For a two-stage tax, there are two possible ways that the tax rate can change: a tax rate that increases when other income exceeds the threshold or a tax rate that decreases when other income exceeds the threshold.

 -